node-machine/rttc/README.md

 ##### .sample(typeSchema, [n=2])

-Given a type schema, return an array of `n` sample values that would validate against it (in random order).  `n` defaults to 2 if left undefined.
+Given a type schema, return an array of up to `n` unique sample values that would validate against it (in random order).  `n` defaults to 2 if left undefined.

 ##### .getDisplayType(value)